 In fact, the Secretary can make these decisions without the consultation of the ICO.

-Because of the extraterritorial scope of the UK-GDPR, any website or company in the world that collects or processes the personal data of individuals inside the UK, are bound to comply with the UK-GDPR.
+Because of the extraterritorial scope of the UK-GDPR, any website or company in the world that processes the personal data of individuals located inside the UK, are bound to comply with the UK-GDPR.

-This also means that e.g. EU companies offering services in the UK need to appoint a representative, as has been the case in reverse from the European GPDR.
+This also means that e.g. EU companies offering services in the UK need to appoint a representative, as has been the case in reverse from the European GDPR.

 A representative is defined in the UK-GDPR as “a natural or legal person established in the United Kingdom who represents the controller or processor.”

-Furthermore, when taking effect on Exit Day January 31, 2020, the UK-GDPR will automatically recognize all EU countries as adequate, along with recognizing all existing EU adequacy decisions as UK adequate as well (e.g. the US Privacy Shield).
+Furthermore, when the UK-GDPR came into effect on January 31, 2020, it automatically recognized all EU countries as adequate, along with recognizing all existing EU adequacy decisions as UK adequate as well (e.g. the US Privacy Shield).